 For example, a recent study found that 54 percent of the foods sold at Walmart stores would be considered unacceptable at Whole Foods, as would a whopping 97 percent of the soft drinks and sodas.
 And while the average supermarket sells essentially the same products at all of its locations, each Whole Foods purchases as many locally-produced products as possible, so the selection is slightly different at every store.

 The company's roster of unacceptable ingredients is constantly updated, but for the most part, once an ingredient makes its way onto the list it’s unlikely to come off again.
 All Whole Foods products need to be as natural and organic as possible, and additives like disodium dihydrogen EDTA are about as unnatural as it gets.
-So read on to learn about 10 common foods and ingredients that you’ll never find at your local Whole Foods.

-1. Artificial flavors and colors
+1. Artificial Flavors and Colors

 Looking for your favorite candy bar?
 Odds are you won’t find it at Whole Foods, because just about all of them contain artificial flavors and colors.